.22 Hornet vs .22 Magnum: A Comprehensive Comparison

 Velocity: ~1,050 fps

-With the right twist (1:12 or faster), you can load heavier bullets (50–55gr) for better wind performance and knockdown power.
+With the right twist (1:12 or faster), you can also load heavier bullets (50–55gr) for improved wind performance and knockdown power.

 🧠 Use Case Breakdown: Which One for Which Job?